 Requirements for professional registration and other legal or professional certification are not identified in these revised guidelines as prerequisites for promotion.
 Instead, these formal evidences of competency are expected to be provided by persons assigned to duties that require them.
-For example, engineers carrying out responsibilities as listed in Code Table 84 of the Code of Georgia must possess a current certificate of registration as a Professional Engineer as issued by the State Board of Regulation for Professional Engineers and Land Surveyors.
+For example, engineers carrying out responsibilities as listed in the Official Code of Georgia Annotated (OCGA) Section 43-15-2(11) must possess a current certificate of registration as a Professional Engineer as issued by the State Board of Registration for Professional Engineers and Land Surveyors.
 All engineers are encouraged to obtain this registration.
 Other professional registration or certification is similarly encouraged, e.g., Certified Industrial Developer, Certified Safety Professional, etc.